harryf/yoshi-podcasts/_episodes/episode-001.md

       bit_depth: 0
 transcript_file: episode-001-transcript.md
 ---
 This episode is Yoshi and Harry getting to know each other.
-They hosts discuss a wide range of topics, starting with Yoshi's initial impressions of Switzerland and the approachability of its people.
-They delve into the world of comedy, reflecting on the pursuit of fame, the integrity of comedians like Bill Burr, and the challenges of the industry.
-The conversation shifts to conspiracy theories, power structures, and Julian Assange’s role in exposing government secrets.
-Yoshi shares personal experiences from working in the porn industry, touching on themes of empowerment, loneliness, and the personal stories of performers.
-They also explore parenting, its impact on personal growth, and the challenges of raising children.
-They debate the value of therapy versus self-reflection, and discuss the use of AI, like Chat GPT, for personal insights.
-Finally, they touch on influential public figures like Elon Musk and Kanye West, before wrapping up with a break.
+They dive into a wide-ranging conversation covering stand-up comedy, fame, and the mental toll of performing.
+They discuss their experiences in Switzerland, cultural differences in social interactions, and how comedy legends like Bill Burr navigate success.
+The discussion also takes a turn into conspiracy theories, the bizarre Gotthard Tunnel opening ceremony, and media manipulation.
+Other topics include racial identity politics, historical myths, and the philosophy of minding your own business.
+The episode wraps up with reflections on social media’s impact on modern fame and how their own paths led them to this conversation.